arjunmakesthings/itp-blog/content/to do.md

 - [ ] write america, freedom post
 - [ ] read this: where the action is: the foundations of embodied interaction: https://archive.ph/JMA90; found in [[intro-to-physical-computing/no to noui, by timo arnall (against invisible design)|no to noui, by timo arnall (against invisible design)]]
 - [ ]

+# questions:
+- [ ] for a microcontroller, you need an external clock called a crystal? what is that?